Keeping Fresh Herbs All Winter Long

-If you got a good herb garden going this spring and summer, now is the time to take the necessary steps to protecting your herbs in the winter months.
+If you got a good herb garden going this spring and summer, now is the time to take the necessary steps to protect your herbs in the winter months.
 Start preparing now, because the winter frost is right around the corner and you don’t want all your hard work to go to waste.
-Plus, this is turkey season, so now is not the time to lose your fresh parsley, sage, rosemary and thyme.
+Plus, this is turkey season, so now is not the time to lose your fresh parsley, sage, rosemary, and thyme.

 Too much water is a bigger threat to your herbs than the cold

 Believe it or not, the wet winter conditions will kill more herbs than the frost.
-Find shelter for your herbs in the winter so that you can control how much water they are getting and not letting them drown in rain, sleet and snow.
+Find shelter for your herbs in the winter so that you can control how much water they are getting and not letting them drown in rain, sleet, and snow.

 This is Colorado and the winters are no joke.
 If you’re already raking snow off your rooftops and defrosting your windshield in the morning, then you need to run outside and grab your herbs.
-It’s time you find them a nice spot on a window sill inside your home.
+It’s time you find them a nice spot on a windowsill inside your home.

 Helping your outdoor herbs survive the Colorado winter

 If you can’t bring them inside, make sure you find them a nice dry spot, out of reach of heavy winds and freezing snow.
-You’d think that clearing off a nice shelf in the gardening shed or garage will suffice, but these units are typically dry and cold and will suffocate you herbs.
+You’d think that clearing off a nice shelf in the gardening shed or garage will suffice, but these units are typically dry and cold and will suffocate your herbs.
 Better chance it outside.